 This floor type is both durable and a breeze to care for.
 Because it’s composed of engineered hardwood, which means a layer of plywood runs perpendicular to the natural wood on top, it’s more temperature and water-resistant than solid wood.
-Herringbone St. Paul’s HS will look great in living areas, bedrooms, bathrooms, kitchens, laundry rooms, and anywhere else you want to add some old-time atmosphere and warmth to your home.
+Herringbone Canterbury’s HS will look great in living areas, bedrooms, bathrooms, kitchens, laundry rooms, and anywhere else you want to add some old-time atmosphere and warmth to your home.

 What Is Hand-Scraped Hardwood Flooring?

 Hand scraping is a popular technique used to make the flooring look slightly used and worn.
 In the past, hand scraping was indeed done by hand by drawing a knife across the surface and was used to remove flaws and make the wood smoother.
 Today, however, this technique is performed by machines to achieve a weathered appearance — the exact opposite.

 One reason for the popularity of wood floors with a herringbone pattern is that the staggered design gives the illusion of movement.
 This fluidity makes rooms seem more spacious.
 This alternate board placement has been around for a long time, dating back to the days of the Roman Empire.

 Some other perks of herringbone floors include: